espressif/esp-idf/docs/documenting-code.rst

 -------

 We love good code that is doing cool things.
-We love it even better, if it is well documented, so we can qickly make it run and also do the cool things.
+We love it even better, if it is well documented, so we can quickly make it run and also do the cool things.